 The left side of the lounge offers very nice seating as well.

-The lounge also has private areas with massage chairs with runway views.
+The lounge also has quiet areas with massage chairs with runway views.

 Each side has its own dinning area with a large buffet.